Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s Scientific Readings Between Graduation and His Arrival in Bern

 A few weeks later, in February 1902, a dispute with his director brought Einstein’s employment to an early end.
 He passed through Zurich to withdraw his doctoral dissertation, which had not been accepted, and then moved to Bern on 3 February 1902.
 There, he sought a position at the Federal Patent Office, an appointment that would not be officially confirmed until 23 June 1902.

 The December 1901 letter is highly significant.
-It shows that Einstein, at that date, was already actively seeking to consult the recent publications of the Dutch physicist.
+It shows that Einstein, at that date, was already actively seeking to consult recent publications by Lorentz.
 To do so, he relied on his personal network, asking a former classmate to send him the materials by post.